Mastering Track Speedwork: Proven Interval Sessions to Sharpen Your 5K and Beyond

 Warm-up (1.6 km)

-Main set – 5 × 1000 m repeats
+Main set: 5 × 1000 m repeats

 RepetitionTarget paceRecoveryNote

-110 km race pace (≈ 5 min 30 s / km)400 m easy jogFocus on smooth, even effort.
+110 km race pace (about 5 min 30 s/km)400 m easy jogKeep the effort smooth and steady.

-47 km race pace (≈ 4 min 20 s / km)400 m easy jogPush the legs, stay mindful of form.
+47 km race pace (about 4 min 20 s/km)400 m easy jogDig in with the legs, monitor your form carefully.

-55 km race pace (≈ 3 min 45 s / km)400 m easy jogFinal effort – hold strong, finish with a smile.
+55 km race pace (about 3 min 45 s/km)400 m easy jogGo all out, finish hard and strong.

 Cool-down (0.4 km)